emedeli1/frontend-final-assignement/README.md

 This can help you to render things through JS more easily (instead of having to create everything with DOM Nodes in your JS)

 - use the icons given to you in the base assets, transform them into an iconfont (as shown in the lecture) and use them in your code that way (grants bonuspoints)

+- custom events could help you in some cases -> window.dispatchEvent(new CustomEvent(...))

 ## Submission Checklist